The People's Republican

 In French & Flemish, "gentle & kind person of loving character."

 Henry Soetaert (1863-1938)

 The official Shawnee Mission website says that Mayor Tony Soetaert was a direct descendant of Constant Soetaert, my great-great grandfather.
 I knew my great grandfather Charles well as a child.
-The photo below is an iconic family photo of the rather debonair and glamorous, American Soetaerts.
+The photo above is an iconic family photo of the rather debonair and glamorous, American Soetaerts.
 I believe that the occasion was the 50th anniversary for Henry and Florence.
 Charles and Mary are pictured in the upper left corner.
 My second cousin, Allan Soetaert, is also a descendant of Constant.
 This April, Governor Laura Kelly appointed Allan to the Kansas Water Authority.
 He is also the manager of Rural Water District No. 7, in Johnson County.
 He has been a public servant for 32 years.

 I had always been told that WE were dirt poor until my grandfather, Adolf Charles Soetaert, struck oil on his Angus farm in the late 1970's in Gardner, Kansas.
 The family photo tells a very different story.
 The Soetaerts were and are the epitome of the great, Kansas, American dream.

 Most importantly, my father had the good fortune of riding off of the Mayor's coattails indefinitely.
 My father was hired as a vice president of Coca-Cola Mid-America because of these letters of the alphabet: S-O-E-T-A-E-R-T. It should be noted that my father had previously been part of NASA MISSION CONTROL for the first 16 APOLLO MISSIONS.